Search: I Can Fix Up My Home

 There are basically three places where you'll be mitering the baseboards.
 First,there's are the inside corners where two walls intersect; second, you have the outside corners where the wall changes direction or you have a case opening.

 The third place to miter cut is on straight runs where you run out of one board and must start with a new one.
-This must be mitered; it is bad form to simply butt two lengths together.
+This must be mitered at a 45 degree angle and is called a scarf joint; it is bad form to simply butt two lengths together.

 Your first step in the coping process is to establish your cutting line.
 What you are looking for is a 45 degree angle to give you a good bevel.
-Although as stated before, this will vary since no wall is exactly square.
+Although as stated before, this will vary since no wall is perfect.

 Begin with a forty-five degree angle.
 Test fit your cope on the adjacent trim.
 Sometimes your cope will be an exact fit right off the bat.
 But others will need a few minutes filing and sanding to achieve a snug fit.